Hamled/googctf-2019/beginners/misc-drive-to-the-target/NOTES.md

 After disconnecting again (I'm thinking maybe the ISP is killing the coffee shop's connection due to the high number of requests... or it's just bad luck), I setup a server on GCP and started my script running on there in tmux.
 If I disconnect again it should be all good.

 I've also added a 1.4x multiplier to the velocity which seems to be around the max I can do without getting speed limit errors.
 Hopefully this will eventually work...

+Finally got to the point where my script was turning around because it overshot.
+I've updated the script to allow me to set a direction (se/sw/ne/nw).
+Hopefully I can manually drive it around a bit until we hone in on the specific location.